• Skip to primary navigation

 – Dry roast the coconut over medium heat in a small frying pan, stirring constantly.
 Remove from heat when the coconut is a rich golden-brown color.
 This can take about 10 to 15 minutes.
 Be careful not to burn!

-– Transfer the coconut into a mini blender bowl and add 3 Tbsp water.
+– Transfer the coconut into a mini blender bowl and add 3 tablespoon water.
 Blend the coconut and water into a smooth paste.
 If the coconut mixture does not move in the blender, add a bit more water, one tablespoon at a time.
 Don't add too much water.

 – Stir the coconut mixture into the sambar.